adenchua/forge/README.md

 ### # Enum

-Picks a random item from an array
+Picks a random item from an array.
+Options must not be an empty array and must be provided

 ```json
 {